Desensitization and Deception in Differential Games with Asymmetric Information

-where
+where,

-Since the initial state is given (fixed), the initial condition for the sensitivity function is the zero matrix, and (\ref{eq:sensi_eq}) is called the \emph{sensitivity equation} in the literature \cite{khalil}.
+The initial condition for the sensitivity function is the zero matrix Since the initial state is given (fixed).
+Equation (\ref{eq:sensi_eq}) is called the \emph{sensitivity equation} in the literature \cite{khalil}.
 To compute the sensitivity function over time, the state $x$ has to be propagated using the dynamics in (\ref{eq:gen_dyn}) under the nominal conditions,

 Note that Player $P$ has information only about the nominal value of the parameter.
-Here, $\hat{x}(t) = x(\hat{\rho},t)$ denotes the nominal state at time $t$, as computed by Player $P$ while solving the differential equation in (\ref{eq:x_dynamics}), given the controllers $u$ and $v$.
-From the properties of continuous dependence with respect to the parameters and the differentiability of solutions of ordinary differential equations, for sufficiently small variations in $\hat{\rho}$, the solution $x(\rho,t)$ can be approximated by
+Here, $\bar{x}(t) = x(\bar{\rho},t)$ denotes the nominal state at time $t$, as computed by Player $P$ while solving the differential equation in (\ref{eq:x_dynamics}), given the controllers $u$ and $v$.
+From the properties of continuous dependence with respect to the parameters and the differentiability of solutions of ordinary differential equations \cite{courant1965introduction}, for sufficiently small variations from the nominal value $\bar{\rho}$, the solution $x(\rho,t)$ can be approximated by

-This is a first-order approximation of $x(\rho,t)$ about the nominal solution $x(\hat{\rho},t)$.
-In the next section we develop a scheme to generate safe trajectories for Player $P$ by penalizing a risk measure that is defined using sensitivity functions.
+This is a first-order approximation of $x(\rho,t)$ about the nominal solution $x(\bar{\rho},t)$.
+In the next section, we develop a scheme to generate safe trajectories for Player $P$ by penalizing a risk estimate that is defined using sensitivity functions.